-Notwithstanding the promulgation and declaration of the foregoing policy by the Board of Regents, it is not its intent thereby to repeal or supersede other university policies, codes of conduct, rules, or regulations except insofar as the same or any section, paragraph, provisi university policies on, or part thereof s, codes of conduct conflicts with rules, or regu this policy.
-In a all other respe in full force an cts, othe
+Notwithstanding the promulgation and declaration of the foregoing policy by the Board of Regents, it is not its intent thereby to repeal or supersede other university policies, codes of conduct, rules, or regulations except insofar as the same or any section, paragraph, provision, or part thereof conflicts with this policy.
+In all other respects, other university policies, codes of conduct, rules, or regulations remain in full force and effect.